syfantid/CC-Labs-Solutions/Lab-4/README.md

 ### Our answers
 When we **terminated the EC2 instance**, the EBS recognised it as a "health" issue/risk (missing instance).
 However, it immediately ran a second instance to restore "health" and keep the web app running.
+This is happening because Elastic Beanstalk includes an Auto Scaling group that manages the Amazon EC2 instances in our environment.
+In a single-instance environment, the Auto Scaling group ensures that there is always one instance running.
+So, every time we terminated the EC2 instance, Beanstalk recreated one to comform to this restriction.

 On the contrary, when we **terminated the environment from the EBS console**, the instance was terminated as well.
 This is logical since that the sole purpose of the instance was to serve the deployed app.
+This is happening because the moment you terminate the environment you terminate the auto scaling group as well, which means that Elastic Beanstalk is not triggering instance recreation operations anymore.

 ### Additional Information
 We worked on this session for approximately 3 hours in total.